Ensembl/ensembl-vep/.github/ISSUE_TEMPLATE/issue-report.md

 A clear and concise description of what the bug is.

 ## Additional information
-Please, fill in the following sections: this will helps us to find the source of your issue quickly with all this information.
+Please fill in the following sections to help us find the source of your issue as quickly as possible.

-### System (please complete the following information):**
+### System
-- VEP version: [e.g. 98]
+- VEP version: [e.g. 98 or 98.1]
 - VEP Cache version: [e.g. 98]
 - Perl version: [e.g. 5.26]
 - OS: [e.g. MacOS, Ubuntu, CentOS]